devketanpro/broccoli/README.md

 make run
 ```

-6. The project will now be running on  `localhost:3000` .
+6. The project will now be running on  `localhost:3000`.

+7. You can easily access swagger docs to run [travel_recommendation API](http://localhost:3000/docs#/default/travel_recommendation__get)

 ## Cleaning Up